-The Speed earned the lowest score for health and safety in our tests earning a 1 of 10.
+The Munchkin Speed earned the lowest score for health and safety in our tests.
 The Speed is a very hot unit with potential for steam related injuries.
 While it heats faster than any other option when following directions, it heats ridiculously high temperatures if you stray from the guide and either leave the bottle in after the heat cycle is over (132F at 12 minutes) or use the maximum heat setting.
 In our tests, maximum heat resulted in bottles with temperatures as high as 147F at 12 minutes and over 104F at only 3 minutes.
 This temperature is when breastmilk starts to lose nutrients, and we imagine it might be tempting to heat a bottle on high and forget it is in the chamber until it is over the recommended body temperature.

 Ease of Use

 The Munchkin has some ease of use issues that hurt its score in our tests, earning it a below-average score, but not the lowest of the competition.
 The munchkin instructions are easy to read, with each language having its own section.
 However, the heating chart is convoluted, and you'll need it every time you change a bottle type, size, or content level.
 If this chart were on the warmer, this would make life easier, but as it stands, you'll need to keep the instructions nearby.
 It has an auto shut-off, but there is no audible indicator for the end of the cycle.